governmentbg/ckan-install/README.md

-This will setup CKAN 2.2 with:
+This will setup CKAN 2.3 with:

 - file storage enabled
 - datastore extension
 - datapusher extensions
-- obshtestvo theme extention
+- a custom theme extention

 Currently, the provided setup script is for **debian machines only**.